lucaflammia/sales-receipt-analysis/README.md

 ## Project Overview

-This repository provides a robust framework for performing retail analytics on Italian GDO (Sales Receipt) data.
-It is designed to support a dual-workflow, allowing for efficient local prototyping on a ThinkPad T480 and scalable cloud production on AWS instances (with potential for GPU acceleration for LLM/Deep Learning tasks).
+This repository provides a framework for performing retail analytics on Italian GDO (Sales Receipt) data.
+It is designed to support a dual-workflow, allowing for efficient local prototyping on a work laptop and scalable cloud production on AWS instances (with potential for GPU acceleration for LLM/Deep Learning tasks).

 **Core Technologies:**
 - **Language:** Python 3.12 (standardized via DevContainers)